 The initial implementation of LSI was in reaction to SEO’s attempts to “game” the system.

-Until this change, it had become almost necessary to cram Meta keyword tags with keywords.
+Until this change, it had become almost necessary to cram Meta tags with keywords.
 Page content was often long sets of needlessly repeated keywords with no recognizable information or topic, inserted merely to scam Google.

 Latent Semantic Indexing allows search engines to give credit to quality web page content.

-By including semantically related phrases in your page’s SEO copy, you are giving Google a better understanding of your page, products, or services.
+By including semantically related search phrases in your page’s SEO copy, you are giving Google a better understanding of your page, products, or services.